Assessing the Reliability of Wind Power Operations under a Changing Climate with a Non-Gaussian Bias Correction: Application

 \subsection{Assessing changes in future wind energy revenues}

 \cite{gia20} showed that the most cost effective choice of turbines depends upon the site, because the construction and maintenance cost as well as the potential for harnessing the wind vary.
 Here, we use the same map of the most efficient turbines as indicated in Figure 5(a) of the aforementioned manuscript, and extrapolate the surface wind to the hub height of each turbine type.
 The wind speed is translated into energy through a turbine-specific power curve, which is a function that represents the ability of the turbine to translate the blade movement into energy.
 Power curves are zero until a given wind speed, increase up to a maximum rated power and are constant for any stronger wind.
-The power curves for specific turbines are not available to the public domain, and in this study we used a proprietary database purchased from \textit{The Wind Power} (www.thewindpower.net/about$\_$en.php).
-The total energy output per cell can be calculated by multiplying the power for a single turbine with the total number of turbines, is dependent on the diameter of the rotor blade and has to allow sufficient spacing among turbines to avoid local turbulence (wake effect), which would reduce the overall efficiency.
+We make use of of proprietary database purchased from \textit{The Wind Power} (www.thewindpower.net/about$\_$en.php) providing the nominal power curves for the most popular turbines worldwide.
+The actual power curves are generally not available and require \textit{ad hoc} methodology for their estimation \citep{yu19}.
+The total energy output per cell can be calculated by multiplying the power for a single turbine with the total number of turbines, is dependent on the diameter of the rotor blade and has to allow for sufficient spacing among turbines to avoid local turbulence (wake effect), which would reduce the overall efficiency.